cobertis/NewCurbeIO/replit.md

 ## Overview

-This is a modern admin dashboard application built for Curbe with **multi-tenant organization management**.
-The application features a superadmin who manages multiple organizations, with each organization having its own users (org_admin and org_user).
+This is a modern multi-tenant admin dashboard application designed for Curbe.
+It features a superadmin role managing multiple companies, with each company supporting users with various roles (admin, member, viewer).
+The application aims to provide a clean, efficient, and data-rich experience inspired by leading SaaS platforms, focusing on multi-tenant management, data visualization, and a robust full-stack architecture.

-The application follows a full-stack architecture with a React-based frontend and Express.js backend, emphasizing clean design, data visualization, and efficient user management.
-The dashboard is inspired by modern SaaS platforms like Linear, Vercel, and Stripe, prioritizing information density, clarity, and functional efficiency.

 ## User Preferences